kkvu/vugaribaywedding/README.md

-# Template for Encrypted Single Page Website
+ÿþ# Template for Encrypted Single Page Website

 This template repository makes it easy to create a password protected page that is hosted on Github pages.
 This can be useful for information or events that should not be available to everyone, e.g. for your birthday, wedding or a corporate event.